SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 Configuration Loaders
 =====================

 Let's break down how Configurate works, beginning with the loading process.
-Configurate provides ``ConfigurationLoaders`` for common configuration formats, standing as the manager of the physical configuration file, allowing you to save and load data from the given resource.
+Configurate provides :javadoc:`ninja.leaping.configurate.loader.ConfigurationLoader`\ s for common configuration formats, standing as the manager of the physical configuration file, allowing you to save and load data from the given resource.
 They also allow you to load empty configurations, giving you the option of hard-coding default values or loading from a pre-written file.

 Getting your Loader
 ~~~~~~~~~~~~~~~~~~~

-First, let's grab a new ``HoconConfigurationLoader`` that points to our configuration file.
+First, let's grab a new :javadoc:`ninja.leaping.configurate.hocon.HoconConfigurationLoader` that points to our
+configuration file.

 .. code-block:: java